trigtbh/lockup/README.md

 # Lock-Up
-## Extremely simple password protection for running programs
+## Basic password protection for running programs

 This program adds (or attempts to add) an extra layer of security to prevent unwanted people from running programs on your computer